-Do you stow unused condiment packets from fast-food restaurants?
-These packets come in handy when traveling and when you run out of something at home.
-The most common single-serve packets include ketchup, mustard, mayo, soy sauce, hot sauce, parmesan cheese, salad dressing, sugar, salt/pepper, and plastic jelly cups.
+Do you save unused condiment packets from fast-food restaurants?
+These packets can be handy when traveling or if you run out of something at home.
+Common single-serve packets include ketchup, mustard, mayonnaise, soy sauce, hot sauce, parmesan cheese, salad dressing, sugar, salt, pepper, and plastic jelly cups.

 How long can you keep single-serve packets?
 If you examine the condiment, most do not have an expiration date.
 Packets are shipped by the thousand in bulk, and the recommended “Expiration Date” or “Best By” date (established by the manufacturer) is often only displayed on the bulk container rather than stamped on the individual packets.
 These dates are not official expiration dates but quality indicators to guarantee peak flavor and product quality.
 You can safely consume products after these dates if appropriately stored in a cool and dry area.